School Overview

 Physical Education: 3rd - 5th 100 minutes per week, all year

-Technology: TK - 5th Once a week, all year.
+Technology: TK - 5th for 12 weeks a year.
 A certified teacher teaches digital literacy, computer science and programming, and offers general technology access in our computer lab.
 Each classroom uses a large monitor and screen mirroring to share content with students.
 Chrome books and tablets are available for sign-out.